simwrapper/simwrapper.github.io/docs/link-vols.md

 **csvFile** - Use whatever method you like to produce a CSV for your data.
 The first line of the file should contain labels of the column names, e.g. the hour of the day, etc.

 - First column must include the link ID, identical to the link ID in the network file
 - All remaining columns will be available and will be labeled accordingly.
-The viz will also produce a sum "total" automatically
+- **Note:** older versions of SimWrapper used to autogenerate a "sum" column, but it no longer does.
+If you want to show a "sum" total column, you will have to calculate it yourself as a separate column in your data file.

 **example-data.csv**